 There are many theoreticians to choose from, but I am partial to the ideas and methods of these 3:

 Carl Rogers: As mentioned, I am a trained Rogerian psychotherapist, and I consider Rogers' methods and ideas as the base of my clinical work.

 Aaron Beck: I am also a trained and experienced cognitive-behavioral clinician, and I see order and truth in Beck's application of cognitive therapy.

 Hans Strupp: I admire the work of Hans Strupp, and I subscribe to his psychodynamic theories.
 For example, I firmly believe that traumatic childhood experiences cause psychological damage that negatively impacts a person in adulthood.

 To learn more, visit www.DrLarryCohen.com, or call me directly.
 To schedule an appointment, please contact me at (856) 352-5428.

-My Office Address is 1001 White Horse Pike, Ste.
-10, Haddon Township, NJ 08107.
-Please call to schedule an appointment, as there is no walk-in service at this location.
+Visit me in either Cherry Hill or Haddon Township.
+In Cherry Hill: 1814 Route 70.
+In Haddon Township: 1001 White Horse Pike, Ste.
+10. Please call to schedule an appointment, as there is no walk-in service at either location.